-You can delete your account from the app settings.
+You can delete your account from the app settings by following Yoti app > More > Settings > Account settings.
 It is important to note that if you delete the app before deleting your account, you don’t delete your data, you just lose the connection to your data, and it remains ‘orphaned’ in our system.
-This means the data cannot be accessed or used by anyone in any way.
+This means the data is kept in encrypted format, but cannot be accessed or used by anyone in any way.
 We delete orphaned data after three years.

 Using your app

 This section explains what we do with your information when using the app